 Cultural Encounters in Interventions against Violence (CEINAV)

-Please go to the drop-down menu on the top RHS of this page to access the MAIN OUTPUTS, WORKING PAPERS and ANTHOLOGY OF STORIES.
+Please go to the drop-down menu on the top right-hand side of this page to access the main outputs, working papers and an anthology of stories.

 The research will explore on the one hand why, despite an explicit European consensus on stopping violence against women and protecting children from harm, the practices of intervention and the rationales behind them differ between countries, and on the other, how policies and institutional practices intended to ensure the 'best interests of the child' and the freedom and safety of women from violence may be deployed differently and have quite different effects for disadvantaged minorities within each country.